afarooq07/kickstarter-analysis/README.md

 	- There aren't any details regarding initial capital used to setup the fundraiser.
 	- There is no information on cities/regions where the fundraiser was hosted, so it is impossible to gauge if there is a correlation between geography and outcomes.
 	- The spreadsheet does not include economic conditions during the years which could have been a contributing factor in making a campaign successful.
 	- The dataset mostly contains information on US campaigns.
-So it may not be beneficial for someone in Australia to use this data to plan a fundraiser.
+So, it may not be beneficial for someone in Australia to use this data to plan a fundraiser.

 - **What are some other possible tables and/or graphs that we could create?**